arthurdouillard/hugo-website/content/post/selective-search.md

 ![Bottom-up merging](/figures/selective_search_merging.svg)

-By keeping all existing boxes, the search can capture all scales which is very important in very hierarchical image: *Imagine a pilot in a plane: the pilot's box in comprised in the bigger plane's box.*
+By keeping all existing boxes, the search can capture all scales which is important in hierarchical image: *Imagine a pilot in a plane: the pilot's box in comprised in the bigger plane's box.*

 Plenty of boxes are created, the last box is the entire image!
 However some may